caroleatierney/TheFunBunch-Client/README.md

 TO DO:

 Make responsive
-Better images for photo pages
+Better images for photo pages - all the same size?
+Scroll restoration
+back up
+Delete password